 2. You’re not a teacher

 Well, you certainly have ideas above your station, don’t you?
 Thinking you can reproduce what multiple professional teachers can do, at home?
+By yourself?

 3. You’ll have to spend ALL day, EVERY day, with your kids